asmith26/jupytercad-mcp/README.md

 An example at [examples/openai_agents_client.py](examples/openai_agents_client.py) has been created using the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python).
 To run this:

-1. Clone the repo `git clone git@github.com:asmith26/jupytercad-mcp.git` and `cd jupytercad-mcp`.
+1. Clone the repo `git clone git@github.com:asmith26/jupytercad-mcp.git` and `cd jupytercad-mcp`

 2. [Install](https://openai.github.io/openai-agents-python/quickstart/#install-the-agents-sdk) the OpenAI Agents SDK.
 A Makefile target exists to help with this: